 I gotta be honest, I think that sounds like bull to me.
 I want an answer.
 I want to know why this happened.
-I want reason in this chaos.
+I want a reason for this chaos.
 I want to know why God decided not to let me hold my baby.

-I feel asleep alone that night, with no comfort and no answer to my prayer.
+I fell asleep alone that night, with no comfort and no answer to my prayer.